 It keeps the skin hydrated, provides a protective barrier on the skin by trapping in moisture, and is even used to exfoliate dead skin cells.

-I love adding beeswax to my homemade face creams and lip balms.
+I love adding beeswax to my DIY anti aging face creams and DIY lip balms.
 Not only does it create the perfect texture, but it adds extra benefits for the skin.

 A few more natural emulsifiers to try